benfoster/o9d-observability/README.md

 dotnet add package O9d.Observability.Hosting.AspNet
 ```

-You can then update your `Startup.cs` file to initialise the host:
+You can then update your `Startup.cs` file to initialize the host:

 ```c#
 services.AddObservability(builder =>